2026 Public Art Grant Program

 Download this page to plan your application.

-A grant-writing workshop will be offered on April 23, 2025, at 6:30 p.m. at Three Brothers Theatre, 221 N. Genesee Street.
-RSVP to waukeganartscouncil@gmail.com.
+A grant writing workshop will be offered on March 11 at 6:30 p.m. at Three Brothers Theatre 221 N. Genesee Street, Waukegan, IL 60085.

-All submissions must be received by May 31, 2025.
+All submissions must be received by May 1, 2026.

 How to Apply

-All application material must be submitted as a PDF document (except supporting documents as described below) via the form below or by regular mail to Waukegan Arts Council, 39 Jack Benny Drive, Waukegan, Illinois 60087.
+By regular mail to Waukegan Arts Council, 39 Jack Benny Drive, Waukegan, Illinois 60087.

 Guidelines

-This is a competitive process, and projects or events are evaluated based on the applicant’s ability to meet the eligibility requirements and review criteria.
+This is a competitive process and projects or events are evaluated based on the applicant’s ability to meet the eligibility requirements and review criteria.

 Projects that highlight our diverse community will be given additional consideration.

-Applications will be reviewed and voted on by the WAC Board of Directors on at their June meeting.
+Applications will be reviewed and voted on by the WAC Board of Directors on at their May meeting.

 The decision of the Board of Directors will be final and may not be appealed.